spdx/spdx-tools-js/README.md

 - CompareSpdxDocs - Compare two SPDX documents (in either tag/value or RDF format)
 - GenerateVerificationCode - Geneinkrate a Verification Code from a directory of files.

+## Installation and Usage:

+* Create a virtualenv for the project
+* Activate the virtualenv
+* Clone the project in the virtualenv
+* Install node modules:
+`npm install`
+* Build the project:
+`npm run build`
+* Use
+The project is now fit for use in any of your javascript apps.
+For now, I left the command `npm run start` to create an spdx tv document